-Where once you wanted “nightclub muscles” to score dates, now the priority is robust health so that you can live a vibrant, productive and joyful life.
+Where you once wanted “nightclub muscles” to score dates, now the priority is robust health so you can live a vibrant, productive, and joyful life.

 You want supple joints and strong muscles that support your spine.

-You want the kind of strength that prevents knees, back, ankle, hip and neck problems.
+You want the strength to prevent knee, back, ankle, hip, and neck problems.

 You want to exercise because exercise reduces inflammation and that, in turn, reduces your chances of disease.